-Members of the media should contact Carnegie Corporation of New York's Manager of Media Relations, Celeste Ford, with any inquires: firstname.lastname@example.org or 212-207-6277.
-Please see the information below for other communications-related questions.
+Members of the media should contact Carnegie Corporation's director of external relations, Celeste Ford, with all inquiries, including requests for interviews with the foundation's staff and grantees: CFC at carnegie dot org, 212.207.6277, or @CelesteFord.
+Please see the information below for other communications-related questions, including republishing guidelines.

 - Carnegie Corporation of New York is the philanthropic foundation established by Andrew Carnegie in 1911.

 - Andrew Carnegie endowed the Corporation with the bulk of his fortune, $135 million.

 - As of September 30, 2019, the endowment value was $3.4 billion.
 During fiscal year 2019, 386 grants were awarded for a total of $152 million.

 - The current and twelfth president of Carnegie Corporation of New York is Vartan Gregorian.